modelearth/io/charts/charts.md

 [http://localhost:8887/useeio-widgets/build](http://localhost:8887/useeio-widgets/build)

-## How to Modify Widgets within VS Code

-Open a command prompt in the "io" repo folder and type:

-	code .

-Note: You may need to [Configure your VS Code Editor](https://code.visualstudio.com/docs/setup/setup-overview) so running `code .` launches the editor.
-Avoid running in io's parent folder, or your VS Code editor will not allow you to run subsequent commands inside its terminal.

-If you have not yet run `npm install` and the API to JSON download, start with the steps above.

-Next, open a command shell window within VS Code (Ctrl + \` backtick) or (View > Terminal) and type the following:
+Use the up-arrow to run the build line after making a change.

 	npm run build

-Use the up-arrow to run the line above again after making a change.

 View the output of your build at [http://localhost:8887/io/build](http://localhost:8887/io/build)